A look at COVID-19 reopening plans across the country

 Indoor venues can hold band rehearsals with certain distancing and safety measures in place.

-The film and TV industry will see its restrictions lowered as well.
+Restrictions have been lowered for the film and TV industry as well.
 In particular, a cap of 50 performers on a set is being eliminated, though studio audiences are still not allowed.

 The second stage of reopening was originally slated to begin July 2, but the province moved the plan forward two days, saying COVID-19 vaccination targets have been met.